csinva/csinva.github.io/_notes/ai/psychology.md

 	- ex. gibbons are monogamous - live in family units separate from others
 		- sing duets

-### 3. men and women
+### gender differences in evolution

 - ideas that humans are a *pair-bonding species*
 	- humans require high male parental investment (MPI)
 	- vulnerable offspring
 	- more education from two parents
-- for men, worst thing is raising a child that isn't theres
+- genetically speaking, for males, worst thing is raising a child that isn't theres
-	- men are most angry at sexual infidelity
+	- experiments suggest they are most angry at sexual infidelity
-	- sometimes killed children that weren't theirs
+	- historically, sometimes killed children that weren't theirs
-	- quantity of sperm depends heavily on the amount of time a man's mate has been out of his sight lately
+	- quantity of sperm depends heavily on the amount of time a male's mate has been out of his sight lately
-- for women, worst thing is being abandoned
+- genetically speaking, for females, worst thing is being abandoned

-	- women are most angry at emotional infidelity
+	- experiments suggest females are relatively more angry at emotional infidelity
-- why can women still be unfaithful
+	- however, can still be genetically useful for a female to be unfaithful
-	1. women were able to extract gifts for sex - "resource extraction"
+		1. can extract gifts for sex - "resource extraction"
 		2. they don't advertise their ovulation - "seeds of confusion"

-- *madonna-whore dichotomy* - group women into 2 categories: to marry or to have sex with and abandon
+- *madonna-whore dichotomy* - a psychological phenomenon which groups females into 2 categories: marriage / fling

   - perhaps example of *frequency-dependent selection*

   - ex. blugill sunfish
     1. normal males make nests and guard eggs
     2. drifter males sneak around and fertilize others' eggs
     - nature strikes a balance between both
   - in actuality, should be able to guage situation and switch between different behaviors
   - *self-esteem* might be biological marker that helps with this

-- men are more likely to gain from leaving a marriage
+- males are more likely to gain from leaving a marriage

-	- wome only have ~25 fertile years
+	- females only have ~25 fertile years

-### 4. the marriage market
+### the marriage market
-- polygamy, initially, seems to benefit men
+- polygamy, initially, seems to benefit males
-	- one man can get more females
+	- one male can get more females
 - why monogamy
 	1. *ecologically imposed* - if people are struggling to survive, a woman shouldn't share a man with another
 		- they won't have enough resources